mctrinh/py-calculator/README.md

 from math import factorial
 ```

-2. Step 2: make a window where to accomodate buttoms
+2. Make a window where to accomodate buttoms

 ```python
 root = Tk()